 - Skills.
 Hermes auto-creates and refines skills as it works.
 Point it at an Obsidian vault, a GitHub repo, or a folder of internal docs and it gets sharper over time.

 - Pairing with coding agents.
 A common setup is Hermes plus Claude Code or a similar coding agent on the same box, so the agent in your pocket can hand off long-running coding work.
+The free coding agent on Nemotron guide pairs nicely here.

 - Local inference.
 If you upgrade to a Hetzner GPU instance, Ollama at